A Unified Framework for NLP Tasks by ReLabel Method

 2.2 Find Noisy Data

 We first train a model on the initial dataset.
 Then, we use this model to generate predictions for the entire training set.
 The data where the model’s prediction differs from the original ground-truth label, or where the prediction error is large, are identified as potential noise.
-This method allows us to flag approximately 5-15% of the data for re-annotation.
+This method allows us to find approximately 2-10% of the dataset for re-annotation.
 This approach not only reduces manual annotation costs, but its effectiveness in identifying noisy data has also been validated by our experimental results.

 2.3 Relabel Step